samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Decoration.** Most sapient creatures decorate their lairs.
 Statues, bas-reliefs, murals, and mosaics often adorn dungeon rooms.
 Equally common are scrawled messages, marks, and maps left behind by others who have passed through the area.
 Some of these marks are simply graffiti, while others may be useful to adventurers who examine them closely.

-**Exits.** Creatures that can’t open doors can’t make a lair in a sealed room without some sort of external assistance.
+**Exits.** Creatures that can't open doors can't make a lair in a sealed room without some sort of external assistance.
 Strong creatures without the ability to open doors smash them down if necessary.
 Burrowing creatures might dig their own exits.

 Common dungeon rooms fall into the broad categories described below.